 You are here

 Susan Naramore Maher holds a Ph.D. from the University of Wisconsin-Madison (1985).
-She has been dean of the College of Liberal Arts and professor of English since 2010.
+She is the former dean of the College of Liberal Arts and has been a professor of English since 2010.
 Among her areas of expertise are Western American and Canadian literature, ecocriticism, nonfiction writing, and the long 19th-century of British literature.
 Dr. Maher has served as president of the Willa Cather Foundation and the Western Literature Association.

 Naramore Maher, Susan.
 “Literature of the Great Plains: Nature, Culture, and Community.”
 The History of Western American Literature.
 Ed.
 Susan Kollin.
 Cambridge: Cambridge University Press, 2015.
 129-44.

 Naramore Maher, Susan.
 “Great Plains Vernacular: Why Spatial Idiolect Matters.”
 In Affective Landscapes in Literature, Art and Everyday Life, ed.
 Christine Berberich, Neil Campbell, and Robert Hudson.
 London: Ashgate, 2015.
 147-59.

 Naramore Maher, Susan.
 Deep Map Country: Literary Cartography of the Great Plains.
 Lincoln: University of Nebraska Press, 2014.

 Lynch, Thomas P. and Susan N. Maher.
 Artifacts and Illuminations: Critical Essays on Loren Eiseley.
 Lincoln: University of Nebraska Press, 2012.
 Maher chapter: “‘The Places Below’: Mapping the Invisible Landscape in Loren Eiseley’s Plains Essays” (pp. 55-76).

 Naramore Maher, Susan.
 “Untidy Borders: Eamonn Wall’s Negotiation of the American West.”
 Western American Literature 46.2 (2011): 143-62.